 The process of moving aboard is exciting, and hard.

-Following the lead of Adam Baker of Man vs. Debt, we’re selling our stuff and doing what we love.
-Our job is tougher in many ways than young Adam’s.
+We’re selling our stuff and doing what we love.
+Tough job.
 We’ve been in this house for twenty years, amassing furniture, building materials, tools, art, toys, books (OMG, the books) and memories.